chloepugh/QPP-confidence-levels/README.md

 # QPP-confidence-levels
 find_cl.py and find_cl_rebin.py calculate confidence levels for power spectra with a power-law dependence.
-They can be used to test the significance of quasi-periodic pulsation (QPP) signatures in flare time series data.
+They can be used to test the significance of quasi-periodic pulsation (QPP) signatures in solar and stellar flare time series data.

 The time series data used to calculate the power spectrum should be evenly time-spaced.
 Fourier power spectra or periodograms calculated at the Fourier frequencies may be used with these codes.